AnMed Health using 3D mammograms to target breast cancer in patients

 Back in 2017, Harrison found a lump in her left breast and went to get a traditional mammogram.
 Her tests came back negative.

-She then went and got another mammogram, using 3D machine.
-Harrison was diagnosed with stage 2 triple negative breast cancer.
+Harrison went and had another mammogram, using 3D machine.
+She was then diagnosed with Stage II triple negative breast cancer.

-“I just want to spread the word of how important it is for mammograms, for 3D mammograms, self exams.
+“I just want to spread the word of how important it is for mammograms, for 3D mammograms [and] self exams.
 It is extremely important,” Harrison said.

-Harrison noted alarming statistics finding women of color, most common cause of death among Hispanic women, are dying more from breast cancer.
+Harrison noted alarming statistics.
+She said women of color are dying more from breast cancer.
+She mentioned breast cancer is the most common cause of death among Hispanic women.

 “We find an increased detection rate across the board with 3D mammography in all breast types,” Dr. Grier said.

-Patients with dense or complex breast tissue patterns, a history of breast cancer, or a family history with breast cancer, should think about 3D mammograms due to the types of images it takes, Dr. Grier noted.

 Images from a 3D mammogram are similar to a topography map, in the sense that both show individual layers.
-These layers can give doctors more clarity agreed Dr. Grier.
+Dr. Grier said these layers can give doctors more clarity.

 She noted the detection rate can be a much as 30 to 40% better in 3D versus the traditional mammograms.